ychoi04/mica-gd405/lectures/w2-drawing-basics.md

 ```java
 endShape(CLOSE);
 ```
-*Exercise: Draw the outline of an uppercase F using vertices.*
+*Exercise: Draw the outline of an uppercase F using vertices.
+It helps to plot the points first on graph paper.*

 ### Stroke weight
 ```java